husaynhakeem/PopularMovies_MVP/README.md

 The app uses themoviedb.org API to get all movies data (Information about the movies, posters, trailers, etc.).

 In order to build the app you must provide your own [API key](https://www.themoviedb.org/account/signup).
 Go to the `app/res/values/strings.xml` file, and insert your own API Key in the following line `<string name="themoviedb_api_key">YOUR_API_KEY</string>`.

+### Do you want to contribute
+Feel free to report or add any useful feature, I will be glad to improve it with your help!

 # Licence